tensorfactory/MataVision/README.md

 Automate quality control by training MataVision to detect mixings, wrong orientations or missing components in products.
 Perform remote sensing in hazardous or cramped environments where direct-contact sensing is not possible.
 Enhance safety with real-time monitoring of machinery activity.

-Our user-friendly iOS app empowers you to:

-Train your vision system with ease by collecting and categorizing images.
-Define object boundaries using intuitive drawing tools for object detections.
-Control your vision output through various methods like GPIO pins, I2C, Cloud or Display for maximum flexibility.
-You can even incorporate data from other sensors via I2C or trigger a motor motion using the built-in IOs tools.

 With MataVision, anyone can unlock the potential of computer vision in their projects.